bioperl/bioperl.github.io/howtos/SearchIO.md

 | Hit    | rewind            |                  | Resets the internal counter for next_hsp() so that the iterator will begin at the beginning of the list                                        |
 |        |

 `Table 2.2: All the data returned by methods used by the Hit objects when the report shown above is used as input.
-Note that many of the methods shown can be used to either get or set values, but we\'re just showing what they get.`
+Note that many of the methods shown can be used to either get or set values, but we're just showing what they get.

 | Object | Method                                               | Example                                  | Description                                                                            |
 |--------|------------------------------------------------------|------------------------------------------|----------------------------------------------------------------------------------------|